pasangsherpa/linked-list-adt/README.md

 #### .iterator

-Returns an iterator to the list that iterates through the items in FIFO order.
+Returns an iterator to the list that iterates through the items.

 Type: `object`